-Russia's Nord Stream 2 Pipeline: Continued Uncertainty
+Russia's Nord Stream 2 Natural Gas Pipeline to Germany

-Uncertainty continues to cloud the future of Nord Stream 2, a natural gas pipeline under construction that would increase the amount of Russian natural gas export capacity directly to Germany and on to other European countries, bypassing Ukraine, Poland, and other transit states (Figure 1).
+Nord Stream 2, a natural gas pipeline nearing completion, is expected to increase the volume of Russia's natural gas export capacity directly to Germany, bypassing Ukraine, Poland, and other transit states (Figure 1).
 Successive U.S. Administrations and Congresses have opposed Nord Stream 2, reflecting concerns about European dependence on Russian energy and the threat of increased Russian aggression in Ukraine.
+The German government is a key proponent of the pipeline, which it says will be a reliable source of natural gas as Germany is ending nuclear energy production and reducing coal use.